galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 Background in International trade

+Team website:

+galaxyx.io

-Team website- galaxyx.io or galaxyx.zil
+galaxyx.zil

-Relevant experience
+Relevant experience:

 The cost & complexity of running a reliable, secure, & efficient data management system is too high for many businesses to deliver.
 The GalaxyX team has been participating in the IPFS/Blockchain ecosystem for over 4 years looking for ways to address some of these big data management problems.
 We believe a large part of the solution is web 3.0 adoption within data intensive web 3.0 & 2.0 companies for security & authentication of data.